Click play to listen to this article.

 … that instead of trying to impress them, you could wonder if they’ll work on impressing you.

-…that before you send them that fourth text message or call them up for the second time in a row, you could ask yourself if they texted or called you anytime beforehand?
+…that before you send them that fourth text or call them up for the second time in a row, you could ask yourself if they have texted back or returned your calls recently.

 This may all sound a bit selfish.
 But, in fact, it’s called having firm boundaries, noteworthy self-respect, and high self-esteem.
-It’s the equivalent of being a mature and healthy individual with standards and not a spineless, manipulative, immature, and shallow fuck.
+It’s the equivalent of being a mature and healthy individual with standards — and a spine.

 Only make time for your ex if they make time for you.
 Only put effort into meeting your ex’s needs if they put in the effort to meet your needs.
 Only work on getting your ex back if they work on getting you back.

 But being right doesn’t change the point.
-If you want a better chance at getting your ex back — hell, if you want a better chance of attracting any romantic interest — you’ll have to work on changing your mind.
+If you want a better chance at mending your relationship, you’ll have to work on changing your mind.
 There’s no other way around it.

-You’ll have a much better chance of re-attracting your ex if you can be someone who they can respect, someone who they can trust, someone actually worth coming back to.
+You’ll have a much better shot of re-attracting your ex if you can be someone who they can respect, someone who they can trust, someone actually worth coming back to.